jariarkko/cave-outliner/README.md

 Options:

     --bounding x x y y z z    Set the bounding box area.
 Default is the the model's bounding box.
     --step i                  Set the granularity increment.
 Default is 1.
     --z                       Generate output as viewed from the z direction, i.e., showing x/y picture.
     --x                       Generate output as viewed from the x direction, i.e., showing z/y picture.
     --y                       Generate output as viewed from the y direction, i.e., showing x/z picture.
     --pixel                   Use the pixel output drawing algorithm (default, fills cave with pixels).
     --pixelform               Same as --pixel, but color pixels based form analysis.
     --triangle                Use the triangle output drawing algorithm (draws model faces in plan view).
     --depthmap                Same as --pixel, but color pixels based on their height.
     --depthdiffmap            Same as --pixel, but color pixels based on their height difference from neighbouring pixels.
     --borderpixel             Use the border-only drawing algorithm, draws only the cave walls, with pixels.
     --borderline              Use the border-only drawing algorithm, draws only the cave walls, with lines.
     --borderactual            Use the border-only drawing algorithm, draws the cave walls using model triangle sides.
-    --crosssection d p file  Produce also a cross section at a given direction (d = x or y), position p, output to file.
+    --crosssection d p [file] Produce also a cross section at a given direction (d = x or y), position p, output to file 'file'.
-    --crosssections d n pat  Produce n cross sections at different direction (d = x or y) positions, output to files (percent sign denotes the cross section number in the file name pattern).
+    --crosssections d n [pat] Produce n cross sections at different direction (d = x or y) positions, output to files (percent sign denotes the cross section number in the file name pattern).
     --crossectionwidth n      Width of the analysis for a cross section, by default 1.0, i.e., one step.
     --formanalysis f          Analyze cave forms, e.g., entrances, stones, stalactites, etc.
                               Factor f specifies how much the analysis compresses pixels, value of 1 implies no compression.
+    --composite               Create a composite cave map file from the plan view and all cross sections.
+    --name name               The name of the cave.
+    --surveyer name           Who performed the 3D survey?
+Default is the user's name who is running this software.
+    --surveytool name         What tool was used for 3D scan?
+Default is iPhone 12 Pro.
+    --location place          The location of the cave, e.g., city or country.
+    --coordinates coords      Coordinates of the cave.
     --floordepthmap file      Output cave tunnel floor depth map to given file.
     --roofdepthmap file       Output cave tunnel roof depth map to given file.
     --floorstyle s            Specify floor and roof depthmap style, either depth or diff.
     --tunnelspine             Mark cave tunnel centerpoints.
     --label                   Label cross sections
     --dimensions              Show dimensions of each cave plan view and cross section.
     --linewidth n             Set the width of the lines in output picture.
 The value can be a decimal number.
     --multiplier n            Multiply image size by n (default 1).
     --smooth                  Set the line drawings use smooth curves.
     --jagged                  Set the line drawings use hard lines (default).
     --svgyreverse             Reverse Y axis in the SVG (to maintain same Y coordinate direction as in the model).
     --holethreshold n         Ignore holes in the model if they are n or less pixels.
     --lineholethreshold n     Ignore holes in cross-section  lines if they are n or less pixels.
     --dustthreshold n         Ignore small amount of material if not connected and less than or equal to n pixels.
     --tiling n                Optimize search process with n x n tiles.
 Default is 30, and --tiling 1 implies no optimization.
     --parallel n              How many parallel threads can be run.
     --quiet                   Turn on informative messages (default is they are on).
     --debug                   Turn on debugging messages (level 0, least).
     --deepdebug               Turn on debugging messages (level 1).
     --deepdeepdebug           Turn on debugging messages (level 2, most).
     --version                 Output version information.
     --help                    Print this message.

 # Installation